 How to cultivate the Jade Flower?

-- Pruning: after blooming for improvement and plant growth control.
+- Pruning: Recommended after blooming for plant improvement and growth control.

 Curiosities of the Jade Flower

 Eye-Catching Blooms in Subtle Shading